Confidence at big Japanese firms at three-year low, hit by China slowdown and tax hike | The Japan Times

 The index is calculated by subtracting the percentage of firms reporting worsening conditions from those observing improvements.

-Looking forward, the index forecasting business conditions in the three months through March next year stood at 2.0, while that for the following quarter came to 1.1.
+Looking forward, the index forecasting business conditions in the three months through March stood at 2.0, while that for the following quarter came to 1.1.

-At the beginning of the reporting period, Japan’s consumption tax was raised from 8 percent to 10 percent.
+At the beginning of the reporting period, the consumption tax was raised from 8 percent to 10 percent.

-But the figure was better than minus 14.6 in the April-June quarter in 2014, when the tax rate was increased to 8 percent from 5 percent.
-A government official told reporters the negative impact on the index was bigger in the previous tax hike.
+But the figure was better than the minus 14.6 seen in the April-June quarter in 2014, when the tax rate was increased to 8 percent from 5 percent.
+A government official told reporters the negative impact on the index was bigger from the previous tax hike.

 The index for large nonmanufacturers stood at minus 5.3, due partly to sluggish sales at home appliance shops and department stores following the tax hike and a powerful typhoon.

-For midsize companies capitalized at ¥100 million or more but less than ¥1 billion, the index stood at minus 10.7 for October-December on an all-industry basis, while that for small firms capitalized at ¥10 million or more but less than ¥100 million came to minus 16.3.
+For midsize companies capitalized at ¥100 million or more but less than ¥1 billion, the index stood at minus 10.7 for October to December on an all-industry basis, while that of small firms capitalized at above ¥10 million but below ¥100 million came to minus 16.3.

 The price of goods traded between companies picked up for the first time in six months, as prices for crude oil and liquefied natural gas rose slightly in the reporting month and trade tensions eased between the U.S. and China, a BOJ official said.